jaredmichaelwilliams/zsh-templates-osx/trunk/Library/init/zsh/00_README.txt

 # ZSH-templates-OSX Version: 2.0.0

-#    Created by William G. Scott, Wataru Kagawa and several other contributors,
+#    Created by William G. Scott, Wataru Kagawa, Gary Kerbaugh and several other
-#    2003 - 2009.
+#    contributors, 2003 - 2009.
 Copyright (c) .
 All rights reserved.
-The original (unmodified)
+The original
-#    completion # functions _open, _fink, _hdiutils, _defaults and their dependencies
+#    completion functions _open, _fink, _hdiutils, _defaults and their dependencies
-#    were written by Motoi Washida and are now included with zsh.
+#    were written by Motoi Washida and are now included with the official zsh.
+#    The ones here have been augmented (or changed for the worse, depending upon
+#    your point of view).

 #    This program is free software; you can redistribute it and/or modify
 #    it under the terms of the GNU General Public License as published by